-At the time of plan writing there are 442 homes within the plan area boundaries.
+In 2023, there were 442 561 homes within the plan area boundaries.
 The majority of these homes have been built since the 1960s, with about half located in the vicinity of the original hamlet.
 Many of the residents have a significant investment in their properties and a strong attachment to the area.